What is Surplus?

 - View surplus items available to the public and directions for picking up items.
 These items may not be reserved.

-- Please follow the Surplus Guide procedures and policies.
+- The Surplus/Resource Recovery Guide outlines our procedures and policies.

 Email email@example.com or call (609) 258-2347 with any questions about the University Surplus Program.

 Coming to the Warehouse

 Please check the surplus website before you arrive, to verify the days we are open that month.
 Our warehouse is located at 755 Alexander Road, Door 4 (just south of route 1).
 If you are interested in items for personal use, you will need to bring a Mastercard or Visa credit card, we do not accept cash.
 And remember, the items are available on a first come, first serve basis.